Hell in a Cell (2016): Continuing rivalries

 After Survivor Series, Kevin Owens and Seth Rollins would continue their rivalry over the WWE Universal Championship.
 On the November 21 episode of Raw, they battled for the title in a No Disqualification match, with Roman Reigns and Chris Jericho banned from ringside.
-Owens won after Jericho, who was disguised as a masked fan, interfered and attacked Rollins.
+Owens retained after Jericho, who was disguised as a masked fan, interfered and attacked Rollins.
 A match between Rollins and Jericho would later be scheduled for Roadblock: End of the Line, while Owens was also scheduled to defend his title against Reigns at the event.

+Cesaro and Sheamus would earn another match against The New Day (Big E, Kofi Kingston, and Xavier Woods) for the Raw Tag Team Championship by being the sole survivors for Team Raw in the tag team elimination match at Survivor Series.
+On the following Raw, however, The New Day (Kingston and Big E) retained.
+On the December 5 episode, Cesaro and Sheamus took on Luke Gallows and Karl Anderson to determine the number one contenders, but the match ended in a no-contest after interference from The New Day.
+This turned the title match on the December 12 episode into a triple threat tag team match, where The New Day again retained.
+At WWE Tribute to the Troops, Cesaro and Sheamus earned another title match at Roadblock: End of the Line by winning a fatal four-way tag team match.

 Sasha Banks and Charlotte Flair would continue their rivalry over the Raw Women's Championship as well.
 On the November 28 episode of Raw, after invoking her rematch clause a week prior, Banks defeated Charlotte in a Falls Count Anywhere match in the latter's hometown of Charlotte, North Carolina to win the title for a third time, and was endorsed by Charlotte's father, Ric Flair, after the match.
 The following week, Banks challenged Charlotte to an Iron Woman match for the title at Roadblock: End of the Line, and Charlotte accepted.